 In summer of 1979, 25-year-old agronomist Renzo Cotarella joined Castello della Sala.
 Work began immediately on an ambitious project: to make a white wine able to age and improve over time.
 He began experimenting with Chardonnay and studying the interesting qualities of Grechetto, a variety able to give the wine flavors and aromas characteristic of the territory and typicity, or all the distinctive traits of the wine’s varietal and geographic provenance.
 His pursuit to make a wine that stood out for its character and personality became an obsession.
 After several disappointing years of trial and error, the 1985 vintage produced the first true Cervaro della Sala: one of the first Italian wines that underwent malolactic fermentation and aging in barriques.

 The modern concept of a wine cellar, a structure designed to enhance the freshness and aromas of the grapes and to guarantee uncompromising quality standards, works in perfect harmony with the historic aging cellar that dates back to the XVI century located under Castello della Sala’s medieval fortress.
-Cervaro della Sala and Pinot Nero are aged in French oak barriques under the castle’s monumental walls that naturally maintain constant humidity and temperature levels.
+Part of Cervaro della Sala and Pinot Nero della Sala still ages in French oak barriques under the castle’s monumental walls that naturally maintain constant humidity and temperature levels.

 A remarkable territorial identity through indigenous and untraditional varieties.
 Each wine is a contemporary expression of an ancient land.